 5 hours (280 miles)

-Why you should visit: This is a trip where the snow meets the sea: you'll find the area dotted with dozens of photo ops and full of romantic spots to walk mitten in mitten.
+Why you should visit: The drive from Boston to Portland is a trip where the snow meets the sea: you'll find the area dotted with dozens of photo ops and full of romantic spots to walk mitten in mitten.

 While many people consider doing a Northeastern coastal trip during the summer or fall, a trip during the winter months has its own rewards.
 Explore the mystic quiet of Maine's vast forests and rugged coast under a glistening bed of snow.